 - a.
 For the purposes of this Order, an institution of higher education, including a public or private degree-granting institution or technical college, is considered to be a business subject to Section (5).
 An institution of higher education is not subject to Section (5)(b)(i). - b.
-Beginning as soon as possible, but no later than January 1, 2021, the following institutions of higher education shall require each individual age 18 years or older who is enrolled as a student of the institution of higher education and who lives in on-campus housing or attends at least one in-person class provided by the institution of higher education to obtain a diagnostic test approved by the United States Food and Drug Administration to determine current COVID-19 infection at least once every fourteen days: - i. each public degree-granting institution and technical college identified in Utah Code § 53B-1-102(1); and - ii. any private degree-granting institution of higher education that has more than 10,000 enrolled students residing in Utah.
+Beginning as soon as possible, but no later than January 1, 2021, a covered institution of higher education shall test enrolled students age 18 years or older who live in on-campus housing or attend at least one course that involves inperson instruction provided by the institution of higher education to identify students with current COVID-19 infection and determine campus COVID-19 infection trends in accordance with the intensive testing plan developed by the Utah System of Higher Education and approved by the Utah Department of Health.